HTTPArchive/almanac.httparchive.org/src/content/en/2021/compression.md

 For HTTP content encoding, the HTTP standard defines the [Accept-Encoding](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Encoding) request header, with which a HTTP client can announce the content encodings it can handle to the server.
 The server\'s response can then contain a [Content-Encoding](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Content-Encoding) header field that specifies which of the encodings was chosen to transform the data in the response body.

-Both brotli and gzip are supported by virtually all browsers.
+Both Brotli and Gzip are supported by virtually all browsers.
 On the server side, most popular servers like NginX and Apache can be configured to use brotli and/or gzip.
 We want to give some pointers on how to best configure text compression on your server.
 There are two types of compression settings:

  - for precompressed (static) content: this content is already compressed beforehand, ideally with the highest level possible, and the web server should be set up to find the appropriate compressed files based on the filename extension, for example.
  - for dynamic content, which is compressed on the fly for each request by the web server (or a plugin) itself, for dynamically generated text content